-Therefore, the 7th PT was focused on the detection of the presence of VTEC belonging to the "top 5" serogroups involved in human infections (O157, O111, O26, O103, and O145) in vegetable (spinach) samples.
-It is interesting to note that the PT was launched just before the occurrence of the large outbreak of VTEC O104:H4, which has also been associated to food of vegetal origin.
+Since testing water samples of different origin for the presence of VTEC represents an important challenge for food and public health laboratories, the 8th PT was focused on the detection of the presence of VTEC belonging to the "top 5" serogroups involved in human infections (O157, O111, O26, O103, and O145) in water samples.

-The results of the PT have been discussed during the 6th Annual Workshop of the EU reference laboratories for E. coli held in Rome on 4 November 2011.
+The results of the PT have been discussed during the 7th Annual Workshop of the EU reference laboratories for E. coli held in Rome on 8-9 November 2012.
 This document represents the full evaluation report of the study.

-2. OBJECTIVES AND DESIGN OF THE STUDY
+2. DESIGN AND OBJECTIVES OF THE STUDY

-The aim of the study was to assess the contamination of food of vegetal origin with VTEC belonging to the "top 5" serogroups involved in human infections (O157, O111, O26, O103, and O145), by using the Real-time PCR-based method (ISO/WD TS 13136) recommended by EFSA.
+The study consisted in the assessment of the contamination of water samples with VTEC belonging to the "top 5" serogroups involved in human infections (O157, O111, O26, O103, and O145).
+In the absence of specific international standards for water, the method developed for the detection of VTEC in foodstuffs (CEN/ISO TS 13136) was adapted to this particular matrix.
+Two artificially contaminated water samples were sent to the laboratories that accepted to participate in the PT.